Lorem ipsum dolor sit amet, consectetur adipiscing elit. Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.

 Problem:

 An educational facility in Pontiac, Mich. completed a pond rehabilitation in which the pond was dredged to remove excessive sediment but was improperly repaired post sediment removal.
-Retention ponds function to hold volumes of water to mitigate flooding and also offer water quality measures by allowing suspended solids inside the water to settle and separate from the water as it continues downstream.
+Detention ponds function to hold volumes of water to mitigate flooding and also offer water quality measures by allowing suspended solids inside the water to settle and separate from the water as it continues downstream.
+Detention ponds are designed to hold water temporarily and should draw down within 72 hours of a rain event.
 Over time, the settled solids accumulate and reduce the volume of the pond.
 To restore the pond to its original working order, the sediment layers are removed from the bottom, a process called dredging.
 During the previous repair, dredged materials were placed on the embankment of the pond without being stabilized, causing the sediment to slide back into the pond.
 Additionally, extraneous water was seeping out of the ground in a concentrated area.
 This was suspected to be a buried inlet.
 In the initial dredging process, excess material was placed on top of the inlet, blocking stormwater flow into the pond from the catch basin upstream.

 Before